 This particularly unpleasant fingernail/blackboard example has a frequency (or 'pitch' in more musical terms) of around 2,000 to 4,000 Hertz.
 Compare that with a typical male voice, which has a frequency of between 85 to 180 Hz, and a female voice of between 165 to 255 Hz.
 As you can see, it's quite a difference.

 RELATED: What Makes a Voice Scary?

-“You could argue that if you have to explain emotional performance in technical terms, then you probably don’t know what real emotion is,” he says.
-“Vocal emotion is lots of things – tempo, tone and pitch of course, but it’s also much, much more than these elements.
-In fact, it’s greater than the sum of its parts revealing the very soul of the speaker.
+Gary Terzza is a voice actor and coach with over 30 years of experience (Big Brother, The Sopranos, Friends, Channel 4) in the VO industry.
+He believes that emotional performance is much more personal.
+“You could argue that if you have to explain emotional performance in technical terms, then you probably don't know what real emotion is,” he says.
+“Vocal emotion is lots of things – tempo, tone and pitch, of course, but it's also much more than these elements.
+In fact, it's greater than the sum of its parts, revealing the very soul of the speaker.

 Tapping into personal emotions is also a practice that Tanya Bartlett, voice actor and CEO/founder of British Voice Over UK, relates to.

 She says, “Reflecting back to your own memories and experiences in life that have a personal resonance can help 'set the mood' of how your tone of voice will come across.
 I once did a TV commercial for a big fashion brand where I had to switch through eight different emotions very quickly.
 I connected each emotion to a memory that I could easily relate to, and it really helped me switch between the emotional sounds of what I was playing out in the script.”

 So if tapping into emotion in voice acting is so personal, can it be taught or learned?
 Tanya believes this can be a controversial topic.